 The Type A personality in me loves systems!
 Having systems in place helps remove any decisions that aren’t necessary from your daily routine.

-Systems remove the wasted time of wondering what to do with something and provides a solution that you don’t have to think about.
+Systems remove the wasted time of wondering what to do with something and provide a solution that you don’t have to think about.

 Having systems for your paperwork eliminates paper piles from accumulating in various places within your home.